Homepage

 Query variables

-GraphQL queries accept JSON format, which means it has to be an object and key names have to be in double quotes.
-Values are all valid JSON types, i.e. string, numbers, boolean.
+GraphQL queries accept JSON format, meaning the variables must be an object, and key names must be enclosed in double quotes.
+Valid JSON types for values include strings, numbers, and booleans.

 Explorer